Wood County Ohio assistance programs.

 Provides emergency cash grants and assistance for heating and electric bills to households who are threatened with a utility shut off, if a family has less than a ten day fuel supply, or if they are already disconnected.
 Programs available include the Emergency Food And Shelter Program (EFSP), Summer Crisis Program, and the Emergency Home Energy Assistance Program (EHEAP).

 All of the resources above are administered by WSOS Community Action Agency.
-Read more.
+They offer other grants and self-sufficiency too.
+Read more on Wood County WSOS community action agency.

 Free food from pantries and food banks